PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 and `query` member functions inside the executor for each property it wants to allow association with and support customizing.
 This design was not fully explored, so the potential drawbacks are not known completely.
 A snippet is available `here <https://godbolt.org/z/zhKM6e>`_.
-It was decided not to go forward with this design due to the potential complications, minimal support of properties for executors in PCL, and deviation from the property customization mechanism design implemented in other implementations of the executor design proposal mentioned above in the document.
-Once more properties to be used, w.r.t PCL is made available, and use cases for these properties come up.
-This design can be considered and looked at a future stage.
+It was decided not to go forward with this design due to minimal support of properties for executors in PCL at the current stage.
+The other factor was that this design deviated from the property customization mechanism design implemented in other implementations of the executor proposal mentioned above in the document.
+Once more properties that can be used with executors in PCL are made available then this design can be re-considered.

 * Unified Shape with Compile Time Support